 Another kind of sneak attack is called a Critical Strike (we will provide more details upon game release).

 When spotted, use a Kunai for a quick kill

 The Mongol soldiers will learn to fear the Ghost.
 Use that to your advantage.

 While fighting enemies, you will soon observe an attack from them where the weapon glows with a red color.
-We will provide more info on this upon the game release.
+We have a guide for this which you can read through the link.

 Red Attack - Spear

 End Suffering is a combat mechanic that enables Jin to execute enemies that have been knocked down and about to die.